emqx/emqx-docs/en_US/dashboard/rules.md

 <img src="./assets/rule-sql.png" alt="image" style="zoom:67%;" />

-The default SQL statement is `SELECT * FROM "t/#"`, which means that when the client publish a message to the topic `t/#`, the Rule Engine will take out all the data under the current event.
+The default SQL statement is `SELECT * FROM "t/#"`, which means that when the client publishes a message to the topic `t/#`, the Rule Engine will take out all the data under the current event.

 The `SELECT` keyword can get all the fields in the message, for example, if you want to get the current message's `Payload`, it can be modified to `SELECT payload from "t/#"`.
 The data can be processed and transformed using [built-in functions](../data-integration/rule-sql-builtin-functions.md).